-Opinion on the financial statement - Balance Sheet
+Opinion on the financial statements

-We have audited the accompanying balance sheet of OneWater Marine Inc. (the "Company") as of April 3, 2019 (date of inception), and the related notes (collectively referred to as the "financial statement").
-In our opinion, the financial statement presents fairly, in all material respects, the financial position of the Company as of April 3, 2019 (date of inception) in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of OneWater Marine Inc. (a Delaware corporation) (the "Company") as of September 30, 2019 and April 3, 2019 (date of inception) and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2019 and April 3, 2019 in conformity with accounting principles generally accepted in the United States of America.